The Poisson saturation of coregular submanifolds: Introduction

-In Section 5, we present an application of our normal form specialized to the case of regular coisotropic submanifolds.
+In Section \ref{sec:fifth}, we present an application of our normal form specialized to the case of coregular coisotropic submanifolds.
 We address the problem of embedding a Dirac manifold $(X,L)$ coisotropically into a Poisson manifold $(M,\pi)$, which was considered before in \cite{marco} and \cite{wade}.
 Existence of coisotropic embeddings is settled in \cite{marco}, where one shows that such an embedding exists exactly when $L\cap TX$ has constant rank.
 An explicit construction of the Poisson manifold $(M,\pi)$ is given in that case; another construction appears in \cite{wade}.

-The uniqueness of such embeddings has not been established yet in full generality.
-A partial uniqueness result appears in \cite{marco}, under additional regularity assumptions on the Dirac manifold $(X,L)$.
-As a consequence of our normal form result, we obtain that any coisotropic embedding of $(X,L)$ factors through the model $(M,\pi)$ constructed in \cite{marco}, which settles the uniqueness of coisotropic embeddings.
+The uniqueness of such embeddings was conjectured in \cite{marco}, but only proved under additional regularity assumptions on $(X,L)$.
+Using our normal form result, we can show that any coisotropic embedding of $(X,L)$ factors through the model $(M,\pi)$ constructed in \cite{marco}, which in turn proves the conjecture concerning the uniqueness of coisotropic embeddings.

-In Section 6, we discuss how our results can be generalized to the setting of regular submanifolds in Dirac geometry.
+In Section \ref{sec:sixth}, we discuss how our results can be generalized to the setting of coregular submanifolds in Dirac geometry.
 The Appendix contains a result in differential topology for which we could not find a proof in the literature.

+\emph{Terminology and notation.} We freely use notions from Dirac geometry throughout the text, adopting terminology and notation from \cite{dirac}.
+For more background on Dirac structures, see e.g. \cite{bursztyn}.
+We also mention here that the recent work \cite{coregular} addresses coregular submanifolds $X\subset(M,\pi)$ for which additionally $TX^{\perp_{\pi}}\cap TX$ is trivial, ensuring that $X$ has an induced Poisson structure.
+We warn the reader that these submanifolds are also referred to as ``coregular'' in \cite{coregular}.
+In the book \cite{bookpoiss}, these are called ``coregular Poisson-Dirac''.